drminnaar/dotnet-rabbitmq/README.md

 ### CloudAMQP

-This is the easiest way to get up and rinning with RabbitMQ.
+This is the easiest way to get up and running with RabbitMQ.
 No installation or setup is required.
 All one needs to do is head over to [CloudAMQP] CloudAMQP is a cloud provider of various "products as a service" such as RabbitMQ, Apache Kafka, and ElephantSQL.
 To get started using 'RabbitMQ as a Service', see the following links:

 - [CloudAMQP Plans]
 - [CloudAMQP Free Plan]